• Home

 How-a-Texas-Traffic-Ticket-Can-Lead-to-an-Arrest.jpg (600×400)

-“That one incident has undermined the immigrant network’s self-belief of their ability to come back to City Hall or the police station,” he said.
+“That one incident has undermined the immigrant network’s self-belief in their ability to come back to City Hall or the police station,” he said.

-As Trump management has widened the pool of people dealing with deportation, antagonism has grown between the White House and so-called sanctuary towns, which restriction cooperation with immigration authorities.
+As the Trump administration has widened the pool of people dealing with deportation, antagonism has grown between the White House and so-called sanctuary towns, which restrict cooperation with immigration authorities.

 Sign Up for Summer inside the City